12 Difference-in-Differences

 RMSE: 0.008522 Adj.
 R2: 0.947329

-The simple 2×2 DiD works well for clean natural experiments with one treated unit and one control unit observed before and after.
-But what if we have many treated units, many control units, and many time periods?
+The simple 2x2 DiD regression works well for clean natural experiments with one treated unit and one control group observed at two points in time.
+But many real-world applications involve many treated units, many control units, and many time periods.
+For example, we might want to study the effect of minimum wage increases across dozens of states over several decades.

-The Two-Way Fixed Effects (TWFE) model extends DiD to these more complex settings:
+The Two-Way Fixed Effects (TWFE) model extends DiD to these richer settings:

 where: